 Financing activities.
-Cash used in financing activities was approximately \$4 million in 2017 compared to cash provided by financing activities of approximately \$23.9 million in 2016.
-The cash used in financing activities are mainly repayments of long term loans.
+Cash used in financing activities was approximately \$24.1 million in 2020 compared to cash used in financing activities of approximately \$28.9 million in 2019.
+The cash used in financing activities is mainly due to dividend payments of \$20 million in 2020 and \$24.9 million in 2019 and repayments of long term loans.